VILLASframework/documentation/node/Configuration.md

 ]
 ```

-Every path is allowed to have the following settings:
+Every path can have the following settings:

 ## in, out (string: node-name) {#node-config-path-in-out}